 Shortcut models

-The answer: condition the network on both the current noise level $t$ and the desired step size $d$.
+Where CTM works with continuous-time triples $(r, s, t)$ and pays for that flexibility with fiddly training, shortcut models [5] commit to a discrete set of jump sizes and make the training procedure radically simpler.
+The idea: condition the network on both the current noise level $t$ and the desired step size $d$.
 The network learns to predict where you will end up after a jump of size $d$ from $z_t$.
 The step size is an input, not a fixed constant.

-Think of it like this.
 A regular flow matching network only knows “I am at noise level $t$.”
 A shortcut model knows “I am at noise level $t$, and I want to travel a distance of $d$ in one step.”
-With that extra information, it can calibrate its prediction to the correct jump size and can be asked to take different step sizes at different points during generation.
+With that extra information, it can calibrate its prediction to the correct jump size, and you can ask it to take different step sizes at different points during generation.

 The bootstrapping training procedure